twbs/blog/src/content/posts/2023/bootstrap-5-3-2.md

 ## Key changes

 - Passing a percentage unit to the global `abs()` is deprecated from Dart Sass 1.65.0.
 It resulted in a deprecation warning when compiling Bootstrap with Dart Sass.
-This has been fixed internally by changing the values passed to the `divide()` function. `divide()` function has not been fixed itself so that we can keep supporting node-sass cross-compatibility.
-We plan to make such a change in the next major release.
+This has been fixed internally by changing the values passed to the `divide()` function.
+The `divide()` function has not been fixed itself so that we can keep supporting node-sass cross-compatibility.
+In v6, this won't be an issue as we plan to drop support for node-sass.

 - Using multiple ids in a collapse target wasn't working anymore and has been fixed.